Apemb/blog/_posts/2019-01-18-tips-for-rust-beginners.md

 This one is a massive tip.
 There is two types for string representation, which often confuse beginners.
 Often, they assume that `&str` is the simpler and so should be the default. _It's the reverse: `String` is simpler and should be the default choice._

-What's the difference, would you say ? `String` is the owned and allocated version of `&str`.
+What's the difference, would you say? `String` is the owned and allocated version of `&str`.
 When the former resides in RAM, the latter can be anywhere: it can be a reference to immutable static data on a file, on a segment of read-only memory, or a pointer to a foreign callee.
 You don't know, you can't touch it, only see it.
 Thus, you can't do much with it, and the compiler will watch you closely.

 Another important thing is _you won't lose any features by using a String_.
 It's even the opposite: allocating a `String` gives you more power as now you can change your string, pass it around.

 Use `String` first.
-Then, when your code begin to stabilize, you will be able to spot easy replacements from `String` to `&str` without loss (it will be easy: does it compiles ?).
+Then, when your code begin to stabilize, you will be able to spot easy replacements from `String` to `&str` without loss (it will be easy: does it compiles?).

 _NOTE: You can make a `String` from a `&str` with `String::from(other_string)`._

 ### &str for Input, String for output

-You don't want to mutate the input arguments, right ?
+You don't want to mutate the input arguments, right?
 Then it's probably safe to take `&str` as input arguments.

 But unless you know what you are doing, you shouldn't return a `&str`.
 Use `String` as return type so that

 If you want to know why [this advanced explanation can help](https://stackoverflow.com/questions/23981391/how-exactly-does-the-callstack-work).

-### Use clone() at will !
+### Use clone() at will!

 Don't be afraid to `.clone()` away your borrowing errors.